lwang-astro/PeTar/README.md

 _petar.data.gether_ not only gether the files from different MPI processors, but also generate new files that can be accessed by _petar_ Python data anaylsis tool  (See [Data analysis in _Python3_](#data-analysis-in-python3)) .
 - For ".group" files, _petar.data.gether_ separates the few-body groups with different number of members to individual files with suffix ".n[number of members in groups]".
-- For ".[mo][s|b]se" files, this tool separates the type changes, supernova kicks and dynamical mergers into separate files (".type_change, .sn_kick and .dynamic_merge").
+- For ".[sse_name]" and ".[bse_name]" files, this tool separates the type changes, supernova kicks and dynamical mergers into separate files (".type_change, .sn_kick and .dynamic_merge").
 To check the details of the generated files from _petar.data.gether_ and cooresponding reading method in Python, see [Gether output files from different MPI ranks](#gether-output-files-from-different-mpi-ranks).

 Since each file contains a large number of columns, it is recommended to use the Python data analysis tool to access them.